swdauer/comp-prog/industrialspy/README.md

 Using an array with incremental updates as my memoization structure is slow.
 Try using a different structure.

 Perhaps accumArray, perhaps Data.Map.Strict.
 Switching to Data.Array.IO

+My solution was accepted but it is the slowest haskell solution for this problem.
+I could speed it up by refactoring and by changing the array type I'm using.